Policies & Procedures

 Health insurance coverage is effective the first day of the month after employment begins.
 If the first day of employment is on the first day of the month, coverage is effective on the first day of the following month.
 New employees and dependents MAY BE subject to a six-month, pre-existing condition exclusion.
 The University will pay the June and July health insurance premiums for regular faculty members employed on a ten month basis whose appointments have been renewed for the following academic year.
 Employees who provide evidence of other health insurance coverage and sign a Waiver of Participation may receive an amount equal to the University-paid premium (less employer FICA) as additional taxable compensation.

-To inquire about specific insurance questions or provisions, please contact the Employment and Benefits Office.
+To inquire about specific insurance questions or provisions, please contact the Department of Human Resources.

 7.1.2 Life Insurance